Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 }
 ```

-Here we also calculate the price of the tokens from the tickIdx, the `v3-sdk` exports a handy utility function for that.
+Here we also calculate the price of the tokens from the tickIdx, the `v3-sdk` exports a handy utility function for that, `tickToPrice`.
-We store it as a string as we won't make any further calculations in this example.
+We store the Price as a string as we won't make any further calculations in this example.
+We will instead use it to display prices in the tooltip of our chart.
+Notice how the `price0` is the Price of tokenA in terms of tokenB and the `price1` is the Price of tokenB in terms of tokenA **at the specified Tick**.

 If the **current Tick is initialized**, we also need to set the **liquidityNet** to correctly handle moving out of the position: